thaberkern/timehive/README.md

 1. Get your copy of TimeHive via GitHub (https://github.com/thaberkern/timehive)
 2. Copy the sourcecode to one of your Webservers.
 3. Create a virtual host with the web-directory as the root-folder
-4. Open the config/databases.yml file and change the database-settings under *prod:* to fit your needs
+4. Rename the config/databases.yml.dist to config/databases.yml.
+Open the file and change the database-settings under *prod:* to fit your needs
-5. Open the config/app.yml file an change the e-mail-settings (smtp)
+5. Rename the config/app.yml.dist to config/app.yml.
+Open the file an change the e-mail-settings (smtp)
 6. Fire up a console window to setup the database structure.
 For that run the following command

     $> php symfony doctrine:migrate --env=prod